-Jack Clemons has been a member of the Board of Directors of DKSH since 2019 and is currently a member of the Audit Committee.
-From 2006 until 2015, Jack Clemons led the Bata Group, a global manufacturer, wholesaler and retailer of footwear and accessories, as Group CEO and previously as Group CFO.
+lack Clemons has been a member of the Board of Directors of DKSH since 2019 and is currently a member of the Audit Committee, and the Mergers and Acquisitions Committee.
+From 2006 until 2015, Jack Clemons led the Bata Group, a global manufacturer, wholesaler, and retailer of footwear and accessories, as Group CEO and, previously, as Group CFO.
 Bata has substantial supply chain and sales operations throughout Asia.
 Before joining Bata, he founded an international consulting business operating in Europe and the US from 2004 to 2006, and was CFO and COO of the Firstream Group, developing digital and physical sales channels for brands throughout Europe, from 2000 to 2004.
 Prior to that, he was a partner at Deloitte in France and the USA from 1995 to 2000 and led Deloitte's European Technology practice.
 He worked as an Audit Supervisor at Touche Ross from 1989 until 1993.
-Jack Clemons is a non-executive member of the Board of Directors and member of the Audit Committee of Banque Cantonale Vaudoise (BCV) since 2016.
-He is a member of the International Board of Trustees and Chairman of the Audit & Risk Committee of the World Wide Fund for Nature (WWF) since 2017.
+Jack Clemons is a non-executive member of the Board of Directors, and member of the Audit Committee of Banque Cantonale Vaudoise (BCV) since 2016, and an advisor to the Board of Directors of Unit8 SA.
+Furthermore, he is a member of the International Board of Trustees and Chairman of the Audit & Risk Committee of the World Wide Fund for Nature (WWF) since 2017.
 Jack Clemons holds a Master's degree with honours from Cambridge University, UK, and is a Fellow of the Institute of Chartered Accountants in England and Wales.
 He also has an MBA from INSEAD, France.

 Dr. Frank Ch.
-Gulich (1963, Swiss)
+Gulich

 Dr. Frank Ch.
 Gulich has been a member of the Board of Directors of DKSH since 2009 and is currently a member of the Nomination and Compensation Committee.
 From 2003 until 2014, he was CEO of the holdings of the Stephan Schmidheiny family and since 2014, Chairman.
-Between 2000 and 2002, he was CEO of the Mueller-Moehl Group and member of the Board of Ascom AG, COS AG and SiberHegner, a predecessor company of DKSH.
+Between 2000 and 2002, he was CEO of the Mueller-Moehl Group and member of the Board of Ascom AG, COS AG, and SiberHegner, a predecessor company of DKSH.
 Dr. Frank Gulich worked for the Stephan Schmidheiny family in various positions from 1993 onward.
 Between 1988 and 1991, he was a management consultant at Management Partners GmbH in Stuttgart, Germany.
-Dr. Frank Gulich is currently Chairman of Daruna Holding AG, Daros AG, Manova Holding AG, Dareal Holding AG and Aneba Holding AG and a member of the Board of Directors of Azuera Holding AG and of the Ernst Göhner Stiftung Beteiligungen AG.
-He holds a Doctorate in Law (Dr. iur.) from the University of Zurich in Switzerland and obtained an MBA at INSEAD business school in Fontainebleau, France.
+Dr. Frank Gulich is currently Chairman of Daruna Holding AG, Daros AG, Dareal Holding AG, and Aneba Holding AG, as well as a member of the Board of Directors of Azuera Holding AG, Globec AG, Unotec Beteiligungen AG, Manova Holding AG, and of the Ernst Göhner Stiftung Beteiligungen AG.
+He holds a Doctorate in Law (Dr. iur.) from the University of Zurich in Switzerland and obtained an MBA at INSEAD, France.

-Adrian T. Keller (1951, Swiss)
+Adrian T. Keller